 Hassiba Hadj-Sahraoui, MSF Amsterdam, gave a view on the impact of COVID-19 on MSF operations in the Mediterranean Sea and in the detention centers for migrants, asylum seekers and refugees in Libya.

 Samah Hadid, Oxfam Yemen, discussed the pre-existing humanitarian situation and the COVID-19 crisis in Yemen.

 Our culture in Africa shapes our identity.
 We proudly refer to ourselves as Africans.
 This sense of pride emanates from our very rich cultural and social norms.
 All over the world people have cultures that they cherish and inform their beliefs, norms and social practices.
-As Africans, our lives are built around our communities and our social networks which constitute our families, friends and neighbours.
-But most importantly, we have cultures around sickness and death and our traditional forms of healing and dealing with mental health.
-In Africa people and our shared culture are inextricable.

 The Peace Centre is excited to be a part of the second phase of the COVID-19 project Now and the Future Gender Equality, Peace and Security in a COVID-19 World.
 The second phase will focus on any changes to the COVID-19, peace, security and gender equality situation in each country; any uptake of the recommendations and findings; the recommendations; and a summary of the overall project findings.